GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 ---
 url: /resources/how-to-prevent-security-certificates-from-expiring-during-shutdown/
-date: 2019-02-06 10:00:00 -0400
+date: 2019-02-07 11:30:00 -0400
-title: How to prevent security certificates from expiring during a shutdown
+title: "How to prevent security certificates from expiring during a lapse in operations"
-summary: ""
+summary: "These are the steps that people in government can take to avoid having security certificates expire during a lapse in operations."
 ---

 ### 1. Gather a list of all of your domains